 - Early mainstream.
 The use of 3D printing expands to tooling, functional prototyping and some end-use manufacturing projects.
 Best practices for the technology are starting to be developed.
 New case studies appear more frequently.

 - Mature stage.
 The technology is proven, well-understood and established as a manufacturing method across many industry sectors.
 The key standards have been developed, enabling repeatable quality at scale.

 The level of adoption of 3D printing varies greatly across different sectors.
 Below, we explore the state of the technology in the key 8 industries embracing it, and what the future of 3D printing looks like for each sector.

 Stage: Early mainstream

 The aerospace industry is one of the earliest adopters of 3D printing, with the first use of the technology going back to 1989.
-In 2018, aerospace constituted 12% of the total additive manufacturing market, heavily contributing to ongoing advancements within the industry.
+In 20202, aerospace represents a 16.8% share of the $10.4 billion additive manufacturing marke, heavily contributing to ongoing advancements within the industry.

 Clearly, aerospace is one of the most mature industries for 3D printing.
 Here, the technology brings value to prototyping and tooling applications, and even more so to end-part production.